awslabs/pgbouncer-fast-switchover/README.md

 You must push changes to EKS if you need to modify the pgbouncer configuration or binaries.
 Changing configurations is done using the kubectl tool, but updating binaries requires rebuilding the docker image and pushing it to the image registry (ECR).
 Below we describe both methods.

 * Making configuration changes
-The pgbouncer-rr config is stored in [pgbouncer-deploy.yaml](./pgbouncer-deploy.yaml) or [pgbouncer-svc.yaml](./pgbouncer-svc.yaml).
+The pgbouncer-fast-switchover config is stored in [pgbouncer-deploy.yaml](./pgbouncer-deploy.yaml) or [pgbouncer-svc.yaml](./pgbouncer-svc.yaml).
 Say we wanted to increase the [default_pool_size](https://www.pgbouncer.org/config.html).
 You need to modify `default_pool_size` in [pgbouncer-deploy.yaml](./pgbouncer-deploy.yaml) and execute:

 ```bash
 kubectl apply -f ./pgbouncer-deploy.yaml
 ```
 * Making binaries changes
-The pgbouncer-rr docker specification is stored in [Dockerfile](./Dockerfile).
+The pgbouncer-fast-switchover docker specification is stored in [Dockerfile](./Dockerfile).
 Say you want to upgrade the pgbouncer version from 1.15 to 1.16.
 You need to modify `--branch "pgbouncer_1_15_0"`.
 Instead of:

 ```dockerfile
 RUN git clone https://github.com/pgbouncer/pgbouncer.git --branch "pgbouncer_1_15_0" && \